 |

-| Notes: Pls use the mousewheel to
+Pls use the mousewheel to zoom in/out (Max 2X)

 References: Rasmussen, P.C. & Anderton, J.C.
 (2005): Birds of South Asia.
 The Ripley Guide (2 Volumes), v.1, p.192, v.2, p.280.
 Published by Smithsonian Institution, Washington DC, USA and Lynx Edicions, Barcelona, Spain.
 Ali, Salim & Ripley S. Dillon (1983): Handbook of the Birds of India and Pakistan, v.4, p.170.
 Second Edition (Ten Volumes in a box set).
 Oxford University Press Baker, E.C.S.
 (1927): Fauna of British India: Birds (Second Edition), v.4, p.99.
 Published under the authority of the Secretary of State for India in Council Oates, EW.
 (1895): The Fauna of British India, Including Ceylon and Burma.
 Birds v.3, p.78.
 Edited by W.T.
 Blanford.
 Published under the authority of the Secretary of State for India in Council |